 Any night of the week in any town in America, there is a bar or brewery hosting a Trivia Night.
 This is a guaranteed ‘No Awkward Silence’ Zone.
 You and your partner have to work together to overcome a challenge.
 Trivia Night vibes are generally lively and friendly, and make it really hard to feel stuck in your shell.
 There will also be beer and food, so if you were worried about holding a fork the wrong way – now no one is noticing.

-6. Go to a Local Brewery
+6. Go To A Local Brewery

 Breweries are like bars, but with a more interactive, laid-back ambiance.
-There are bound to be Beer Samplers to try, and most likely some games such as Cornhole or Giant Jenga available.
+There are bound to be Beer Samplers to try, and most likely, some games such as Cornhole or Giant Jenga available.
 Research some in your area to find a vibe you think will be the best fit.

 This is probably better for third dates and beyond, since this involves inviting the other person to your home.
 Take advantage of the whole process.
-Go shopping for ingredients together at your local farmers market, fish market or plain old super market.
+Go shopping for ingredients together at your local farmers, fish or plain old super market.
 Follow an unfamiliar recipe to experiment together, or use your own recipe to impress.
 Just make sure you have something planned upfront for afterwards so no one feels uncomfortable.
 Maybe your relationship is ready for a movie night, or suggest a board game for when your meal is through.

 8. Get Into Nature